020-010 MetaServer Import – Import Email

 For example, documents captured with a smart phone in JPG or PNG format often have incorrect, too large page dimensions causing data extraction and viewing problems.

-07 – Archive: after e-mails are imported by MetaServer, you can archive them in different ways depending on their status.
-This can be done for processed, rejected and deleted emails.
+13 – Archive: after e-mails are imported by MetaServer, you can archive them in different ways depending on their status.
+This can be done for emails with valid attachments, without valid attachments, without attachments and with all valid attachments deleted.

-Deleted status: an email gets a “deleted” status, if all its attachments are deleted during Organize or Validation.
+With all valid attachments deleted: an email gets a “deleted” status, if all its attachments are deleted in a prior Organize action or during Validation.

 1) Keep them in inbox: keeps the email in the inbox.
 It is marked as read so it won’t be imported by MetaServer anymore.